Emery-S/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview
-thsi analysis takes an in depth look at customer reviews for a category of products sold on amazon.
-The data collect provides a look into the honesty and usefulness of the different reviews, specifically for those from the Vine program and those that are non-Vine users.
+This analysis takes an in depth look at customer reviews for a category of products sold on amazon, in this case luggage.
+The data collected provides a look into the honesty and usefulness of the differing reviews, specifically for those from the Vine program and those from non-Vine users.

 ## Results
 <img width="550" alt="Vine_Reviews" src="https://user-images.githubusercontent.com/112206035/222105321-47136799-c31f-48ac-aa01-855d89a59a02.png">

 <img width="550" alt="non-Vine_Reviews" src="https://user-images.githubusercontent.com/112206035/222105641-667546bc-0b22-4f75-baf7-a3ed4f634425.png">

-All the vine reviews within the data set are uverified purchases while their seems to be a mix of verified and non-verified purchases for non_Vine reviews.
+All the vine reviews within the data set are uverified purchases while the non-Vine reviews seems to be a mix of verified and non-verified purchases.

 #### How many Vine (paid) reviews and non-Vine (unpaid) reviews were there?
 There were 21 Vine reviews and 6690 non-Vine reviews for luggage on amazon.